 A. Sutherland - AncientPages.com - Unlike American Indians, the Inuit people of Canada and Greenland have not in their cultural legacy many mythological stories from the time before the appearance of humans.

 The Inuit people believed in the divinity of the sea and all the animals that dwelled in it.
-In many myths and legends of Arctic culture, Sedna is the highly honored deity and plays an important role, no matter versions of her story and diversity of her names given her by different Inuit groups.
+In many myths and legends of Arctic culture, Sedna is the highly honored deity and plays an important role, no matter the versions of her story and the diversity of her names given her by different Inuit groups.

 Her story was widely distributed in many versions across Canada and Greenland.